 Before you book your flight, check to see if your destination has different airport options.
 For example, Chicago has two airports and many cities have airports surprisingly close to one another.
 If you can swing a few extra hours of travel, booking your flight to a cheaper city nearby and then taking a bus or renting a car can save you money.

-37. Use Airbnb for more bang for your buck
+37. Use Airbnb for unique stays

-36. Be a Worldpacker
+36. Be a Worldpacker to stay for free

 35. Try staying outside the city center

-If you’re traveling to a new city, chances are that most of the attractions you’ll want to see in the center.
+If you’re traveling to a new city, chances are that most of the attractions you’ll want to see are in the center.
 Hotels take advantage of their superb location to charge more for their rooms.
 However, you can often find better accommodations outside of the city center.
 Plus, staying in a more residential area can give you a better idea of how people in that place actually live their daily lives.

 34. Cook meals from local ingredients

-33. Do fancy restaurants for lunch
+33. Do fancy restaurants for lunch instead of dinner

 32. Try street food

-31. Avoid eating near tourist attractions
+31. Avoid eating near tourist attractions or in city centers

 You’ll spend way too much money for a sub-par meal if you opt for the closest restaurant to the city’s hottest tourist attraction.
-Even if you walk just a few blocks away from these areas, you’ll find something much better.

 30. Ask locals for suggestions